-New Jersey Muslim group sues for mosque on Ramadan eve
+New Jersey Muslim group sues over rejection of mosque plan

 (CNN)A Muslim community group in New Jersey has filed a federal lawsuit against the city of Bayonne, alleging anti-Muslim bias as the reason the city's zoning board denied an application for a mosque.

-The suit, filed this week on the eve of the Muslim holy month of Ramadan, comes after a protracted zoning battle in the blue-collar suburb some five miles from New York City.
+The suit, filed last week on the eve of the Muslim holy month of Ramadan, comes after a protracted zoning battle in the blue-collar suburb some five miles from New York City.

 The complaint alleges that Bayonne's zoning board, under pressure from anti-Muslim protesters, denied zoning variances to the proposed mosque that they readily granted to Christian churches.

+The Department of Justice is investigating the situation, Matthew Reilly, spokesman for the US attorney's office for the District of New Jersey, told CNN.

-"Every single community has their own place of worship, we're just asking for our own," said Ali Hassan, a 25-year-old Bayonne resident and member of the Muslim community whose family moved to the city from Egypt when he was in the third grade.
+"Every single community has their own place of worship, we're just asking for our own," said Ali Hassan, a 25-year-old member of the Muslim community whose family moved to Bayonne from Egypt when he was in the third grade.

-A former captain of the local high school swim team, Hassan told CNN he'd always felt at home in Bayonne.
-It wasn't until he encountered protestors at zoning board meetings that he said he'd encountered any animosity.
+A former captain of the high school swim team, Hassan told CNN he'd always felt at home in Bayonne.
+It wasn't until he encountered protesters at zoning board meetings that he said he'd experienced any animosity.

 "People were invoking (Donald) Trump to come save Bayonne from this mosque," Hassan said.
 "People were saying, 'Remember 9/11.
 Stop the mosque.'
 This is not the Bayonne I know."